hmcts/ops-runbooks/oncall/README.md

 ### IDAM access

-Idam is accessed via a bastion server, also known as the idam jump box.
-Follow the below steps for access instructions.
+Idam is accessed via a bastion server of it's own, also known as the idam jump box.
+Follow the below steps for access via the new production bastion server.

 1. Request time based acces (Automatically approved)